 Materials used for classes will be available on UCF Webcourses for download before each class.
 If you want a hard copy of the slides, print them.
-These are only printed for you for the first class.

 You are required to read or view materials prior to class.
 If you do not, you will not be able to do well in this class.